 Larger businesses aren’t eligible for FSCS protection, but they are still advised to split their deposits across multiple banking groups, to avoid having all their eggs in one basket.

 There are several types of business savings accounts available in the UK.
+These work in different ways and have different savings rates on offer.
 Their suitability for your business largely depends on how much you have to invest, how long you wish to invest your capital for, and how much access you need to the capital during that time.
+To compare business savings accounts, it’s worth looking at a range of different factors from the type of account and eligibility to the interest rates on offer.

 Easy access accounts tend to offer the lowest (variable) interest rates, but they do enable unfettered access to your funds when you need them, without limitations or penalties.
 If you need access to your capital at a moment’s notice, then these savings accounts are ideal.